Welcome to Warmachine University

 Warmachine University Mission Statement

-- Model Entries - Warmachine University is perhaps best known for having a short article on every single model in the game where we explain what it is capable of, and give a brief breakdown of its merits and downsides.
+- Model Entries - Warmachine University is perhaps best known for having an article on every single model in the game where we recap its rules, then break that down into what the model really does in a game, its combos with other models, and so on.

-- Explore the Faction pages, and you'll soon navigate to specific model entries.
+- Explore the Faction pages on the left-hand sidebar, and you'll soon navigate to these specific model entries.

-- Newbie Guides - We have guides on everything from "what Warmachine is" to "Cygnar for beginners" or "probability calculations when rolling dice" or "the complete spell list".
+- Newbie Guides - We have guides on everything from "what Warmachine is" to "Cygnar for beginners" to "probability calculations when rolling dice".
 Its all work in progress, but maybe you want to help us?

-- And more - Poke around and you'll find lots of useful information.
+- And more - Poke around in The Vaults and you'll find lots of useful information.

 Who writes Warmachine University?